mitchhenderson/mitchhenderson.org/content/post/Tidy-Catapult-10Hz-Export.md

 ---
+title: How to tidy Catapult 10Hz export data
+author: Mitch Henderson
+date: '2020-04-06'
 categories:
+  - Data science
   - Sports science
+tags:
+  - GPS
-- Data science
+  - R
 coverImage: /img/catapult_cover.png
 coverMeta: out
-date: "2020-04-06"
 metaAlignment: center
-tags:
-- GPS
-- R
 thumbnailImage: /img/catapult_square.jpg
 thumbnailImagePosition: left
-title: How to tidy Catapult 10Hz export data

 ---

 The export format of Catapult's 10Hz GPS exports is ideal for analysis.
 This article teaches you how you can tidy it using R.